iwhite90/ScalaForTheInterested/chapters/Section05.md

 val colour = "white"
 ```

 Go back to your test file and run the test, either by right clicking on the file name and selecting the option to run the test, or clicking somewhere in the test body and pressing **Ctrl + Shift + F10**.
 With a bit of luck you've got a passing test!
 Try changing either the expected value in the test, or the actual value in the object to make the test fail.
 Cool, now put it back so it's passing again.
-You've just created your first attribute, and tested that you can get it's value out of the object!
+You've just created your first attribute, and tested that you can get its value out of the object!

 Now we're going to do something more complicated, but satisfying.
 I'd say this is going to be our first *real* coding that does something interesting!
 We're going to create a mutable attribute to represent the state of how much milk the carton currently holds.
 Then we're going to create methods that can either add or remove specified amounts of milk, and check that the state of the carton gets updated properly to reflect the new amount of milk it contains.
 How exciting!